Syntax Guide

 Object|String

-Specify the environment image for the current Pipeline.
-All tasks under this Pipeline will be executed in this image environment.
+Specifies the environment image for the current Pipeline.
+All tasks under the current Pipeline will execute in this image environment.

-This property and its sub-properties support referencing environment variables.
-Refer to Variable Substitution.
+This property and its sub-properties support environment variable references.
+See Variable Substitution.

-image.name:StringImage name, e.g.,node:20.image.dockerUser:StringSpecify the Docker username for pulling the specified image.image.dockerPassword:StringSpecify the Docker password for pulling the specified image.
+image.name:StringImage name, e.g.,node:20.image.dockerUser:StringSpecifies the Docker username for pulling the specified image.image.dockerPassword:StringSpecifies the Docker password for pulling the specified image.

 If image is specified as a string, it is equivalent to specifying image.name.

-If using the Docker artifact repository of Cloud Native Build and image.dockerPassword is not set, this parameter will be set to the value of the environment variable CNB_TOKEN.
+If using an image from the Cloud Native Build Docker registry and image.dockerPassword is not set, this parameter will be set to the value of the environment variable CNB_TOKEN.

 Example 1, using a public image: